Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Vanguard Financials ETF is 115 days, which is higher, thus worse compared to the benchmark SPY (106 days) in the same period.
+• Looking at the average time in days below previous high water mark of 148 days in the last 5 years of Vanguard Financials ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (121 days)

-• Compared with SPY (149 days) in the period of the last 3 years, the average time in days below previous high water mark of 142 days is lower, thus better.
+• Compared with SPY (89 days) in the period of the last 3 years, the average days under water of 177 days is larger, thus worse.

 Performance (YTD)